 Upcoming Online Classes & Workshops

-Multiple-Choice Item Writing (Wednesday, December 15th at 10AM - 12PM Pacific, Registration $40): In this two-hour workshop, participants will learn how to write and edit quality multiple choice test items.
+Multiple-Choice Item Writing (November 30th, 10:00AM - 12:00PM Pacific, Registration $50): In this two-hour workshop, participants will learn how to write and edit quality multiple choice test items.
 Topics to be discussed include: multiple choice terminology; item formats; item difficulty levels; item writing clues and errors; and face validity.
 The instructor will also present strategies to help item writers manage the process of developing quality multiple choice items.